Triple-T/gradle-play-publisher/README.md

 # gradle-play-publisher

 Gradle plugin to upload your release APKs to the Google Play Store.
+Works with the android application plugin.

 ## Requirements